fabifuu/tiff2jpeg/README.md

 ## Overview
 This code performs image format conversion, changing `.TIFF` files to `.JPEG`, and is optimized for speed using several techniques:

-### Image File Handling with `imageio`
-We transitioned from PIL to the `imageio` library. `imageio` provides efficient format conversions, especially when no image transformations are required.

 ### Directory Creation Optimization
 Instead of repetitively checking and potentially creating a directory for every image, we maintain a set of directories that have already been created.
 This reduces redundant filesystem interactions.